AhmetZamanis/KaggleStoreSales/ReportPart1.md

-- Since 2013-2016 will serve as our training data, we need to fit the first model on 2013-2016, and retrieve the fitted residuals to serve as training data for the second model, but Darts doesn’t allow predictions on the training data (which makes sense, as this is normally a mistake if the goal is to evaluate model performance).
+- Since 2013-2016 will serve as our training data, we need to fit the first model on 2013-2016, and retrieve the fitted residuals to serve as the time-decomposed training data for the second model, but Darts doesn’t allow predictions on the training data (which makes sense, as this is normally a mistake if the goal is to evaluate model performance).

 - Instead, it’s possible to use the `model_linear1.residuals()` method, which returns the residuals from rolling crossvalidation as performed